Literature: On the Road

 - Perpetual Poverty: Sal and his friends especially when on the road and often otherwise.
 However, they usually manage to scrape by.

-- Road Movie: Technically Road Book (but it's "soon to be a major motion picture").
-This book is often considered one of the great road trip novels of all time.
+- Road Trip Plot: This book is often considered one of the great road trip novels of all time.